praveens-git-bit/PreDay_Ignite2024/Exercise4.md

 25. Click on **Update** and observe the generated summary.
 See how easy it was to get an executive summary with absolutely no IT resource dependency!

-> **Note:** If you don't see 'Give an executive summary' option, click in the Copilot narrative chat box field, enter the prompt below, and click on **Update**.
+> **Note:** If you see the prompt populated in the Copilot text box move to the next step otherwise, click on the Copilot narrative text box, enter the given below prompt, and then click on Update.

 ```
 Summarize the data, provide an executive summary, indicating important takeaways.